denliehoo/multi-swap/README.md

 # To do list / Progress:
 ## To do
-- error handling for when unable to get amounts out (e.g. USDT for FTM)
 - touch up on front end (css)
 - refactor CSS code properly
 - refactor any other code properly